32 results found for your filter options

 A book by Dr Ginni Mansberg and Dr Anne Thomson for anyone feeling tired and worn out all the time, or feeling that there aren't enough hours in the day to get done everything done.
 Written by two Australian doctors who have developed a scientifically based, easy to follow approach to regain control of your life and get your energy back.

 Women's Stuff is the essential guide to life for all women aged 18 to 108.
-With more than 700 pages of the best info, independent advice and great fun you'd expect from Kaz Cooke, author of Up The Duff, Kidwrangling and Girl Stuff this is THE book every Australian woman truly needs if they want to know anything about everything: from confidence, body image, eating, health, hormones, bosoms, hairy bits, love, heartbreak, to sex, mental health, wrinkle creams, cosmetic surgery, friends, sleep, home, false eyelashes and menopause.
-Women's Stuff also includes more than 2,000 illuminating, amazing, hilarious and heartbreaking quotes from real women who shared their own secrets and stories on everything from sex to housework, drinking problems and hopes for the future.
+Filled with independent advice and great fun, Kaz Cooke, author of Up The Duff, Kidwrangling and Girl Stuff, covers just about everything: from confidence, body image, eating habits, hormones and heartbreak, to sex, mental health, cosmetic surgery, friends and sleep.
+Women's Stuff also includes more than 2000 illuminating, hilarious and heartbreaking quotes from real women who shared their own secrets and stories on everything from sex to housework, drinking problems and hopes for the future.

 Your Personal Record – In sickness and in health by Beverley Gilbert is a user-friendly record book designed to make it easy for people to keep a lifelong record of their health.
 This book provides an easy way to make this task easier and more organised.
 You can record health details, visits to the doctor or dentist, recurring problems, immunisations, test results and medical costs.
 Hopefully, it will help you feel more in control of your health – as long as you remember to use it!